 Ingredients Analysis

-I don’t know where to start because the ingredient list seems too good to be true.
+I don’t know where to start because the ingredient list seems too good.

 Centella Asiatica Extract

 This cream contains 50% Centella Asiatica Extract, the highest among all the Purito Centella products.
-Centella is a fantastic moisturizing and anti-inflammatory agent which is excellent for calming down any redness or irritation on the skin.
-It is my favorite ingredient to soothe, calm and heal the skin.
+Centella is a fantastic moisturizing and anti-inflammatory agent that is excellent for calming down any redness or irritation on the skin.
+It is my favorite ingredient to soothe, calm, and heal the skin.
 One really cannot go wrong with this.

-Asiaticoside is a Centella derivative that heals skin, improves the skin barrier, boosts elasticity in the skin, and of course, calms skin.
+Asiaticoside is a Centella derivative that heals skin, improves the skin barrier, boosts elasticity in the skin, and, of course, calms the skin.

 Asiatic acid is also a Centella Asiatica derivative that calms the skin and has anti-aging benefits for the skin.